 5 Reasons Why I Ditched DIY Sugar Waxing

 When sugar waxing became widespread, many women ditched the razor because using them won’t make us completely get rid of unwanted hair.
 It may also damage our skin.
-On the other hand, sugar waxing frequently would make your hair grow less and moisturize our skin.
+On the other hand, sugar waxing frequently would make your hair grow less and moisturize your skin.
+Hence a lot of women switched to DIY sugar waxing.

 DIY brands don’t work.